NoClueBruh/wisp-project/README.md

 ### Casting
 There are a few situations where you may need to cast your values
 ```
-// getting the index of the ascii character
+// getting the index of a ascii character
 const idx = 'A' as int;

 // ascii from index